-We analyze firm turnover (i.e., entry and exit) and its consumer implications in a market characterized by asymmetric information.
-Using a census of agro-dealers in Tanzania's Morogoro Region, we document annual entry and exit rates of 34 and 18 percent, respectively.
-These rates are more than double those reported for micro-, small-, and medium-enterprises operating in non-agricultural sectors in similar low-income countries.
-Agro-dealer exit is more common in highly competitive markets and is not well predicted by observable agro-dealer characteristics.
-Motivated by these patterns, we develop a theoretical model of firm turnover under information asymmetries and test its predictions empirically.
-We find that farmers' beliefs about agricultural input quality improve following an agro-dealer's exit, consistent with our model's prediction that farmers believe exiting agro-dealers sold low-quality agricultural inputs.
-Moreover, farmers who regularly purchase agricultural inputs from the same agro-dealer expect new market entrants to provide lower-quality agricultural inputs.
-These findings suggest that agro-dealer turnover critically shapes farmers' technology adoption decisions.
-In markets with information asymmetries, repeated transactions with incumbents help farmers manage quality uncertainty.
+We study firm turnover (i.e., entry and exit) and its consumer implications in a market characterized by asymmetric information.
+Using a three-round census of agro-dealers in Tanzania’s Morogoro Region, we document annual firm entry and exit rates of 33 and 17 percent, respectively.
+These rates are more than double those observed for non-agricultural micro-, small-, and medium-enterprises operating in similar low-income countries.
+To analyze how these high rates affect consumers, we develop a theoretical model of firm turnover under asymmetric information and empirically test its predictions for farmers.
+We find that farmers update their market-level beliefs about agricultural input quality in response to agro-dealer turnover, but how those beliefs shift depends on farmers’ prior perceptions of market quality.
+Farmers’ beliefs about agricultural input quality improve following an agro-dealer’s exit, consistent with our model’s prediction that consumers interpret exit as a signal that the firm sold low-quality products.
+In contrast, farmers who typically purchased agricultural inputs from the same agro-dealer expect new market entrants to offer lower-quality agricultural inputs, suggesting incumbent relationships help farmers manage quality uncertainty in markets with information asymmetries.
+As a result, agro-dealer turnover may shape and even attenuate farmers’ technology adoption decisions.

 Conference Presentations: